CiscoLives/LTRATO-2001/_sources/labaccess/index.rst.txt

 Lab Access
 ##########

-This lab includes a CML server on which simulation of the lab network will be running.
+This lab includes a CML server which a simulation of the lab network will be running.
 All lab tasks are intended to be executed from the Jumphost (a Windows 10 machine with WSL installed).

-The lab topology is shown as below:
+The lab topology is shown below:

 .. image:: images/lab-diagram-01.svg
     :width: 50%